projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 *VF\_ENABLE* state.
 If *VF\_ENABLE* is set, the hypervisor creates n virtual devices after 100ms so that VF physical devices have enough time to be created.
-The Service VM waits 100ms and then only accesses the first VF device’s configuration space including *Class Code, Reversion ID, Subsystem Vendor ID, Subsystem ID*.
+The Service VM waits 100ms and then only accesses the first VF device's configuration space including *Class Code, Reversion ID, Subsystem Vendor ID, Subsystem ID*.
 The Service VM uses the first VF device information to initialize subsequent VF devices.